Data BackUp Statistics

 This story vividly shows the main weaknesses of data clouds – high dependence on external factors like the provider’s reliability, internet connection, local disaster frequency, etc.

 Even the leading cloud providers are not safe from ransomware attacks.
 Take Microsoft Azure, for example.
-In 2022, it was found to have underlying vulnerabilities in its security infrastructure, highlighting the need for robust cloud security practices.
+In 2022, it was found to have underlying vulnerabilities in its security infrastructure, which only underscores the need for strong, well-managed cloud security practices.

 3. 78% of users back up their data